Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Deliberately applying diplomacy would yield more in your social dealings.

-Honing your diplomatic abilities will sure improve your emotional intelligence and make you get more out of your social life.
+Honing your diplomatic abilities will surely improve your emotional intelligence and make you get more out of your social life.

 8. Be attentive to peoples’ nonverbal cues